DuxfordSBD/duxfordsbd.github.io/_posts/news/2022-08-07-Programme-of-events-2022.md

 ## Those who are closer to home

 Please try to keep your cars off the race route.
 Competitors have been instructed to avoid collisions at all costs but accidents happen.
 Please help us by moving your car to a side-street during the event.
+Please see [our route maps]({% link participating/route-map.md %}) to see if this year's derby will go by your home.

 ## Charity Auction